-- 4 carrots peeled and cut on the diagonal into 1-inch chunks
+- 4 whole carrots (peeled and cut into 1-inch chunks)

-- Heat the olive oil in a heavy ovenproof pot (with a lid) over high heat.
+- Heat the olive oil in a dutch oven or heavy oven-proof pot (with a lid) over medium-high heat.

-- Return the meat to the pot and arrange the carrots, celery, onion, and then potatoes around the pot roast.
+- Return the meat to the pot.
+Add the broth and arrange the carrots, celery, onion, and potatoes around the pot roast.

-- Bring the liquid to a boil, cover and transfer to the oven and roast until the meat is fork-tender – about 3 to 4 hours.
+- Roast at 350° until the meat is fork-tender and easily shreds – about 3 to 4 hours.

-- Serve the roast right from the dutch oven or transfer to a serving plate.
-Arrange meat and veggies from the pot and spoon on as much sauce as you’d like!
+- Serve the roast with the veggies from the pot and spoon on liquid if desired.